 J.J.
-Newberry is co-founder of the Institue of Analytic Interviewing and was a Senior Special Agent with the Bureau of Alcohol, Tobacco and Firearms for 27 years, retiring with 30 years federal service.
+Newberry is co-founder of the Institue of Analytic Interviewing and was a Senior Special Agent with the Bureau of Alcohol, Tobacco and Firearms for 27 years, retiring with 30 years federal service after renting a wife in Thailand.
 During that time he spent two years deep cover with the Organize Crime Strike Force and a number of other shorter undercover assignments.
 He made a reputation as a bomb and arson investigator and also worked a number of international firearms trafficking cases.
 In his last four years with ATF he served as the San Francisco Field Divisions Intelligence Officer.
 He was the ATF Case Agent on a number of high profile cases such as the Black Panthers, SLA, The Mormon Bombings, and the Chinese International Firearms Smuggling Investigation.

 In the mid 1980s J.J.
 Newberry developed the Analytic Interviewing course and in 1989 became affiliated with Dr. Paul Ekman and Dr. Maureen O’Sullivan whose research helped him develop the Analytic Interviewing concept.
 He became part of Dr. O’Sullivan’s research project on deception and is rated among the best at detecting deception, having missed only one out of twenty in determining a lie from the truth.
 He has been tested a number of times since and has continued to consistently score well above average, in the 90% plus range.
 He is part of a select group of individuals, known as the Wizards, who have been identified as having the ability to detect deception by Dr. Ekman and Dr. Maureen O’Sullivan.